MISMO COMPLIANT

 Can a notice of commencement be notarized online?

 A notice of commencement may be eligible for remote online notarization when the receiving county recorder, building department, title company, or project stakeholder accepts electronically notarized documents.
 Requirements vary by county and state.
-Confirm acceptance with the receiving office before scheduling.

 Can a lien waiver be notarized remotely?